split my sides

 When I think about myself.

 Through the natural forms of ceramic sculpture and the digital registers of sound and film, Ogbara and Ross spatialize the interior into an emotional geography with which we can engage.
-Their spatial and body knowledge splits the ground beneath our feet, freeing their position as they realize their sense of self.
+Their spatial and bodily knowledge splits the ground beneath our feet, freeing their position as they realize their sense of self.

 - Stephanie Koch